Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Vasant Panchami (Basant Panchami)

-This festival honors the preparation for the arrival of spring.
+This festival honours the preparation for the arrival of spring.
 It is also believed to mark the beginning of planning for Holika and Holi, which usually takes place approximately forty days later.
 Apart from worshipping Goddess Saraswathi, this auspicious occasion also has devotees venerating Lord Kama and his wife Goddess Rati.
-This festival is meant to stand for romance, love, youth, beauty and spring as well as a commemoration of woman and womanhood via Rati where Kama – desire – is to be honored.
+This festival is meant to stand for romance, love, youth, beauty and spring as well as a commemoration of woman and womanhood via Rati where Kama – desire – is to be honoured.

 Kamdev Rati Puja